tapjs/tapjs/docs/cli/index.md

 Options:

+  --esm                       Support ES Modules in *.js and *.mjs files.
+                              (Default)

+  --no-esm                    Do not add support for ES Modules.

   -j<n> --jobs=<n>            Run up to <n> test files in parallel
                               Note that this causes tests to be run in "buffered" mode, so line-by-line results